CtrlK

 Specificity

-Names the domain (Clerk auth) and lists several areas (middleware, organizations, webhooks, user sync), but uses 'expert patterns for' which is somewhat vague rather than listing concrete actions like 'configure middleware', 'set up webhook handlers', or 'sync user data'.
+Names the domain (Clerk auth) and lists several areas (middleware, organizations, webhooks, user sync), but uses vague framing ('expert patterns for') rather than describing concrete actions like 'configure middleware', 'set up webhook handlers', or 'sync user data'.

 2 / 3